zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 edgecmd Configuration System Components componentId=<componentId> componentType=<componentType>
 ```

 Valid component type's are "Modbus" and "OpcUa".
-Use "Modbus" if trying to register a Modbus EDS adapter and "OpcUa" if trying to register an OPC UA adapter.
+Use "Modbus" if trying to register an EDS Modbus Adapter and "OpcUa" if trying to register an EDS OPC UA Adapter.

-Example of registering a new Modbus adapter component:
+Example of registering a new EDS Modbus Adapter component:

 ```bash
 edgecmd Configuration System Components componentId=Modbus1 componentType=Modbus